Bingen am Rhein: Jewish history

 Benjamin of Tudela mentioned a Jewish community in Bingen in the mid-12th century.
 Christian inhabitants attacked the small Jewish quarter on Rosh Hashanah in 1198 or 1199, and the Jews were driven from the city.
 Jews again lived in Bingen as moneylenders in the middle of the 13th century under the jurisdiction of the archbishop of Mainz.
 In 1343, French Jews settled in Bingen.
 In 1405, the archbishop declared a moratorium on one-fifth of the debts owed to Jews by Christians, and subsequently the archbishops repeatedly extorted large sums.
 Noted rabbis who taught in the small community included Seligmann Oppenheim, who convened the Council of Bingen (1455–56) in an unsuccessful attempt to establish his authority over the whole of Rhineland Jewry.
 After the proposal was opposed by Moses Minz, the matter was referred to Isaac Isserlein, who rejected the project.
 The Jews were again expelled from Bingen in 1507, and did not return until the second half of the 16th century.
 The Jewish population was 465 in 1933, and 222 in 1939 due to flight and emigration.
-The 169 Jews who remained in Bingen in 1942 were deported, and only four ultimately returned.
+The 169 Jews who remained in Bingen in 1942 were sent to concentration camps, and only four ultimately returned.
 The synagogue was demolished in 1945, and the community was not reestablished after World War II.